soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td>Mission</td>
       <td>My mission was to lead a development team of 8 members as CTO.
-I also wrote entire backend codes from scratch myself.</td>
+I also wrote entire backend code from scratch myself.</td>
     </tr>
     <tr>
       <td>Task</td>